“Buried Myself Alive”

-“How the hell you plan to do that, Peg Leg Pete?”
-Elisha grunted as the golem’s fist grazed his skull.
+“How the hell you plan on doing that, Peg Leg Pete?”
+Elisha grunted as the machina’s fist grazed his skull.

 Jules heaved himself partially upright.
 “I’ll bring down the whole ceiling.
-It won’t destroy the golem, but it will stop it—enough that you can come back after and deactivate it.”
+It won’t destroy the machina, but it will stop it—enough that you can come back after and deactivate it.”